eembc/energyrunner/README.md

 ### Runner Binaries

 The runner is available **only** to EEMBC members, MLCommons members, or MLPerf Tiny submitters via their working group.
+Either an EEMBC or MLCommons license agreement is required.
+The download is available on the EEMBC website to these licensees only.
+If you have a license, but need help downloading, please email [EEMBC support](mailto:support@eembc.org).

 Current version: 3.0.10